immunant/c2rust/README.md

         brew install llvm python3 cmake openssl

 Finally, installing the correct nightly Rust compiler with [Rustup](https://rustup.rs/) is required on all platforms.
-You will also need to add `rustfmt`:
+You will also need to add `rustfmt` and `rustc-dev`:

     rustup install nightly-2019-12-05
-    rustup component add --toolchain nightly-2019-12-05 rustfmt
+    rustup component add --toolchain nightly-2019-12-05 rustfmt rustc-dev

 ### Installing from crates.io